reyner/olinjs-3-hw/README.md

     price
 ```

 This will lead you to repeat books across bookstores (but who cares because space is cheap).
-It will also mean that if you want to change the price of a book across all bookstores you have to go through each bookstore, search for the book, then change the attribute of the book.
-This isn't too bad if the book changes price very rarely, or if there are only a few stores which stock the book, however it can become a problem if these conditions are not met.
+However, it will also mean that if you want to change the price of a book across all bookstores you have to go through each bookstore, search for the book, then change the attribute of the book.
+This isn't too bad if the book changes price very rarely, or if there are only a few stores which stock the book.
+However, if we think back to the Amazon.com example, if the price of the book changes every hour, and you have 1000 bookstores which stock the book.
+That means you have to go update 1000 objects every hour, compared to 1 per hour if you had used referencing.
+This becomes an even bigger problem when you're a product like Twitter and your "bookstores" are users and books are people those users follow.
+Let's say you want to update information about the book "Lady Gaga", which is stocked by 33 million "bookstores".
+This would be nearly impossible with embedded data, but is a cynch with references.

+In the end which way you use (reference or embedding) depends what your data access patterns will be like.
+You'll likely be using embeds 80% of the time, but references also have their place, so know how to do both.

 The Mongo documentation has further details about [when to embed vs reference](http://docs.mongodb.org/manual/core/data-modeling/).